 Bekeela Davila graduated from the University of Illinois in 2006 with a Bachelor of Science in broadcast journalism degree.
 She began her career in 2007 at the University of Illinois as an Office Support Specialist.
 She then earned a Master of Public Health degree and a Graduate Certificate in Community Health Education from University of Illinois in 2008.
 In 2010, she worked at the University of Illinois as a Graduate Education Coordinator.
 She went on to the Arthritis Foundation, National Office in 2012 and served in the role of Information and Referral Coordinator.
 In 2014, Davila joined Emory University as a Senior Public Health Program Associate in the Rollins School of Public Health.
 She became the Program and Research Manager for Georgia CTSA in 2015.

 Manager, Research Projects

 Nikki Llewellyn graduated from Emory University in 2003 with a Bachelor of Science in neuroscience and behavioral biology.
 After graduation, she worked as a Research Coordinator at the Fuqua Center for Late-Life Depression, part of the Department of Psychiatry at Emory.
 In 2005, she moved on to the University of Cambridge in the U.K, where she coordinated epidemiological research projects at the European Prospective Investigation of Cancer (EPIC-Norfolk), part of the Department of Public Health and Primary Care.
 Nikki later returned to the U.S. to pursue a PhD in developmental psychology, specializing in social and biological factors affecting mental illness; she graduated in 2015.
-She returned to Emory in 2016, joining ACTSI as the Manager of Research Projects for the Tracking & Evaluation program.
+She returned to Emory in 2016, joining Georgia CTSA as the Manager of Research Projects for Evaluation & Continuous Improvement.